sherpal/BattleForFlatland/README.md

 # Battle For Flatland

+## Game controls

+Currently the controls are hard coded and fit better for an AZERTY keyboard.

+It is in my plans to allow the user to chose their owns.
+However, if you wanted to change them, you can head over `frontend/src/main/scala/game/Keyboard.scala`.

+The current controls are:
+- zqsd (which is AZERTY's qasd) for moving
+- keys 1, 2, 3,... for using ability, from left to right as their symbols appear at the bottom left of the game.

 ## History was made on June, 3rd, 2020

 The first games of BFF were made on the 3rd of June, 2020.
 The first boss "Boss101" was defeated at 22:12 CEST in presence of